Stackato-Garage/go-hello/README.md

-# Hello World in G
+# Hello World in Go

 This app demonstrates Stackato's "Generic framework" by deploying an application of custom framework and runtime ... in this case, the Go programming language from Google.